Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 A Eurail pass makes sense if you value flexibility

-A pass can still make sense even if it costs more than advance-purchase fares, because of its flexibility.
-It's significantly cheaper than the fully-flexible fare for most longer-distance journeys!
+Even when it costs more than advance-purchase tickets, a pass may still make sense because it is flexible.
+It's significantly cheaper than the fully-flexible fare for most longer-distance journeys.

 With an advance-purchase ticket you're nailing your plans to the floor months in advance.
-Trading up to a Eurail pass gives you the freedom to travel when you want - or even where you want, you can decide on the spur of the moment not to go to Berlin after all, but to Budapest instead.
-And as a pass gives you unlimited travel all day, you can make additional journeys before or after this one if you need to.
+Trading up to a pass gives you the freedom to travel when you want, or even decide not to go to Prague after all, but to Vienna instead.
+A Eurail pass gives unlimited travel all day, so you can make additional journeys the same day, before or after this one.

 -

-But avoid using a pass for short hops
+But avoid using use a pass for short hops

-Vienna to Bratislava only costs 11 or so, full-flex, bought at the station on the day.
-Florence to Pisa is only around 9 each way.
+Vienna to Bratislava costs only 11 or so, Florence to Pisa only 9, even bought on the day.

-It'd be cheaper to buy a 4-days-in-1-month pass and buy a normal ticket for a short hop like these, than to buy a 5-days-in-1-month pass.
+It'd be cheaper to buy a 4-days-in-1-month pass plus a point-to-point ticket for a short hop like this, than to pay an extra 50 for a 5-days-in-1-month pass.
 Common sense, surely?
-You can check prices for specific journey by selecting the starting city here.

 -